 Commit to a daily oral health routine.

-Based on discussions with Sunnyvale preventive dentist Dr. Antonious, come up with an effective oral health routine that’s easy to follow and takes your situation into account.
+Based on discussions with Sunnyvale preventive dentist Dr. Gupta, come up with an effective oral health routine that’s easy to follow and takes your situation into account.
 For example, if you are taking medication that dries your mouth, you may want to use products that contain fluoride, like mouthwash and toothpaste, every day.
 Pregnant women, people with underlying health conditions, such as diabetes, and people in orthodontic treatment also may want or need special daily care.

 Use fluoride toothpastes and mouthwashes

 Everyone can benefit from fluoride, not just children.
 Fluoride strengthens developing teeth in children and helps prevent decay in adults and children.
 Toothpastes and mouthwashes are good sources of fluoride.
-Sunnyvale preventive dentist Dr. Antonious can prescribe stronger concentrations of fluoride through gels or rinses if you need it.
+Sunnyvale preventive dentist Dr. Gupta can prescribe stronger concentrations of fluoride through gels or rinses if you need it.

 Brush and floss on a Regular Basis to remove plaque

 Sunnyvale preventative Dental Care Clinic recommends that everyone should brush preferably three times or after every meal.
 In addition, you should floss at least once a day.